Scroll to content

 Higher Tier - 9, 8, 7, 6, 5, 4, (3)

 In key stage 4, students are prepared for 3 examinations.
-1 Non- Calculator and 2 Calculator papers.
+1 Non - Calculator and 2 Calculator papers.

-In year 10 and 11 students are provided with the opportunity to practise full examination papers during interim, mock and end of year examinations.
+Summative assessments: in year 10 and 11 students are provided with the opportunity to practise full examination papers during interim, mock and end of year examinations.
 This allows students to be exposed to the question types, layout and structure as well as the 90 minute duration for each paper.

 Cultural Capital